DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

 - [The Isle of the Plangent Mage](https://www.drivethrurpg.com/product/348884/The-Isle-of-the-Plangent-Mage).
 70 Tribute.
 *My wife played through this one, and even as someone who never GMed a game she enjoyed the chance to play through an adventure in a brrezy, accelerated way.*

-### Detailed play report of Tomb of the Serpent Kings.
+### Detailed play report of [Tomb of the Serpent Kings](https://www.drivethrurpg.com/product/252934/Tomb-of-the-Serpent-Kings--Deluxe-Print-Edition).

+*NOTE: Due to a misread hammer trap, this speedrun is no longer valid, but is still a useful example of play.
+I'll update it with another run at some point in the future.*

 Ceylon-4 is ejected from the Grand Cathedral orbiting earth.
 The wind whips past its face and the grounds grows larger in its one ocular sensor.
 After it smashed into the earth, Ceylon-4 leaps from the crater and begins sprinting towards the supposed tomb, eager to fulfill its programming and recover valuable power for Her Eminance.